 The series, aptly named Putting the Rave back into Engraving, includes engravings dating back to the 18th Century.
 These will be joined by recent works by Lucy Temple and Sarah Hiscox.

 Hiscox is an icon painter who, painting in the Russian Byzantine tradition, describes her works as 'drawn prayers'.
-Continuing the strict traditions of icon painting, Hiscox uses layers of crushed natural minerals, egg tempera and gold leaf on handmade gessoed panel to depict saints and religious narratives.
+Continuing the strict traditions of icon painting, Hiscox combines her ink drawings with gold leaf on handmade gessoed panel.
 Her works are small in scale, a contrast to the larger designs of Temple.